AP Interview: Malaysia’s Mahathir aims to scrap China deals

 If scrapping the projects altogether isn’t doable, Malaysia will need to at least put them on hold until the future, Mahathir said.

-Mahathir also urged China to respect the free movement of ships throughout the South China Sea.
-China and multiple Southeast Asian nations including Malaysia have competing claims on islands and reefs in the sea — along with the rich fishing grounds and potential fossil fuel deposits around them.
+Mahathir also urged China to respect the free movement of ships throughout the South China Sea and reiterated his call for no warships to be based there.

+China and multiple Southeast Asian nations including Malaysia have competing claims on South China Sea islands and reefs — along with the rich fishing grounds and potential fossil fuel deposits around them.
-China claims much of the sea as its own and has built up several man-made islands equipped them with runways, hangers, radar and missile stations to bolster its claim.
-It has accused the U.S., which routinely deploys aircraft carriers, other warships and planes to the sea, of meddling in a purely Asian dispute.
-Chinese ships also patrol the sea.

-“We are all for ships, even warships, passing through, but not stationed here,” Mahathir said.
+“We are all for ships, even warships, passing through, but not stationed here,” Mahathir said, adding that this included U.S. vessels.
 “It is a warning to everyone.
 Don’t create tension unnecessarily.”

+China, which considers much of the sea as its own, has built up several man-made islands and equipped them with runways, radar systems and missile stations to defend its claims.
+It has accused the U.S., which routinely deploys warships and planes to the sea, of meddling in a purely Asian dispute.
+Chinese ships also patrol the sea.

 Mahathir was scathing in his criticism of Myanmar, a country whose inclusion into the Association of Southeast Asian Nations he had pushed for in 1997 despite concerns over human rights abuses and protests by the U.S.

-“It is grossly unjust to do what they have done, killing people, mass murder, that’s not the way civilized nations behave,” he said.
+“It is grossly unjust to do what they have done, killing people, mass murder.
+That’s not the way civilized nations behave,” he said.

 The previous government of predominantly Muslim Malaysia strongly supported the Rohingya, a persecuted minority in Myanmar who have fled by the hundreds of thousands to neighboring Bangladesh after a crackdown last year that some have called ethnic cleansing.
 Malaysia has said the displacement of Rohingya is no longer a domestic issue for Myanmar, in a rare departure from ASEAN’s non-interference policy in each other’s affairs.

-Mahathir added that he was “very disappointed” in Myanmar leader Aung San Suu Kyi’s failure to halt the oppression.
+Mahathir added that he was “very disappointed” in Myanmar leader Aung San Suu Kyi’s failure to halt the persecution.

-“Obviously she appears to be with the government of the day on how they treat the Rohingyas.
+“Obviously she appears to be with the government of the day on how they treat the Rohingya.
 It’s a question of justice and human rights.
 You can’t do that,” he said.

-He stopped short of committing Malaysia to taking in more Rohingya refugees, however, saying the 7 million legal and undocumented foreigners Malaysia already hosts are “far too many.”
+He stopped short of committing Malaysia to taking in more Rohingya refugees, however, saying the 7 million legal and undocumented foreigners he said Malaysia already hosts are “far too many.”

-Mahathir is a larger-than-life figure in Malaysia, with his influence dominating the multiethnic country’s politics from the Cold War into a new millennium.
+A doctor by training, Mahathir is a larger-than-life figure in Malaysia.
+His influence has dominated the country’s politics from the Cold War into the new millennium.

 His first turn as prime minister stretched for 22 years, coming to an end only in 2003.
 He rose to prominence by controversially championing the county’s indigenous Malays, whom he saw as disadvantaged compared to the country’s Chinese minority, and he oversaw the rapid development of his young country while concentrating power under his increasingly autocratic rule.